Keep Your Contact Centre Agents Motivated Working From Home

 Not only does the skills matrix provide a visible spectrum of how your agents are progressing, but you can also use this as a basis for gamification and career progression.

 Note: this works in both homeworking and office-based environments.
-You can display your skills matrix on screens in the office or on a virtual display in Microsoft Teams or your contact centre software.
+You can display your skills matrix on screens in the office or on a virtual display in Microsoft Teams or your cloud contact centre software.

 Keeping agents motivated when working from home (for the first time or otherwise) is a unique challenge for contact centre supervisors.